joergkrause/svogv/README.md

 * **NoGrid**: Tabular data without a table - another approach to present data

 The goal of the menus is the complete TypeScript support along with the Bootstrap styles.

-Additionally we plan to provide some "fun stuff", that may help to understand how components can be made properly:

-* **AnalogClock**: It is what it says -- based on SVG
-* **LoaderIcon**: A circling icon that is higly customizable
-* **HudAnalogClock**: A clock that is for Head Up Display / Gaming -- based on Canvas

-> The HUD widgets get more parts in the future.

 ## Where to get?